derronli/Medisafe/README.md

 Deltahacks Project

-Drugs for You is an innovative solution to people who need to be careful about what they ingest, ensuring that it does not conflict with their medication.
+MediSafe is an innovative solution to people who need to be careful about what they ingest, ensuring that it does not conflict with their medication.